How can I fairly implement a no-technology policy in my class when a student needs to use a laptop as an accommodation?

 A student with course flexibility accommodations has been absent very frequently.
 How do I know what is reasonable?

 The parameters of a course flexibility plan should be discussed with students at the beginning of the term, or as soon as you receive notice of the accommodation.
 Many courses are structured in a way that active participation and discussion are fundamental requirements, and absences cannot be made up.
-Reasonable flexibility should take into account the impact of the student’s condition in the context of the course requirements.
-In the event a student requires flexibility, attendance policies and asssignment deadlines should be prudently discussed and take into account both the student's condition and the faculty member's academic expertise.
+Reasonable flexibility should take into account the impact of the student’s condition and the course requirements.
+All students, including those registered with AEO, must meet the course requirements.
 Students are responsible for communicating absences related to their disabilities to their faculty within at least 24 hours.
 In the event of extended absences, including hospitalizations, a student may require additional accommodations to complete the course requirements.
 If faculty are concerned about a student’s attendance, they should reach out to the AEO as soon as possible.

 How should I provide extended time on tests?